zameerbharwani/Multi-Object-Detection_and_Tracking/README.md

 of all my work; transfer learning for improved detections via FrRCNN (+results), SORT for tracking (+results), my proposals, their implmentations, and their results.

-I will upload all my code shortly and update this readme with specific instructions for implementation.

 Due to the nature of the work, I will not be able to share the dataset/annotations; sincerest apologies.

 Dropbox link: https://www.dropbox.com/s/2zbmkaztfla8avp/Results.zip?dl=0